gillenbrown/LEGUS-sizes/docs/index.md

 This page summarizes the cluster catalogs generated in Brown & Gnedin 2021.
 The catalog includes the radii, all EFF fit parameters, densities, errors on all these parameters, and a few key LEGUS properties such as mass and age.
 All data needed to replicate plots 10-17 is included in this catalog.
 Any references below to equations or figures are from our paper.

-The catalog can easily be downloaded with `wget`:
+The catalog can be downloaded with `wget`:
 ```
 wget https://raw.githubusercontent.com/gillenbrown/LEGUS-sizes/master/cluster_sizes_brown_gnedin_21.txt
 ```